thefacesblur/beat-link-dashboard/MONITORING.md

 If metrics are not showing up in Grafana:

-1. Check that the application is running with `npm run start`
+1. Check that the application is running with the appropriate command
 2. Verify that metrics are available at http://localhost:9090/metrics
 3. Ensure Prometheus is scraping the metrics endpoint (check Prometheus targets)
 4. Check that Grafana can connect to your Prometheus data source
+5. In development mode, check browser console for CORS errors

 ## Performance Optimization